vishal84/gemini-enterprise-adk-mcp-auth/scenario_1/README.md

 http://127.0.0.1:8080 proxies to https://code-snippet-mcp-server-ofleaf4vuq-uc.a.run.app
 ```

-3. In a new terminal window, execute the test script:
+3. In a new terminal window, execute the test script from the `1_cloud_run/` directory:

 ```bash
 uv run python test_mcp_client.py